AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit8.md

 ## Traversing 2D Arrays

 Now that you know how to create a 2D array, it is important to know how to navigate a 2D array.
-One of the ways that you can do this is reference a specific item within the 2D array.
+One of the ways that you can do this is to reference a specific element within the 2D array.

 ```java
 System.out.println(newArray[1] [1]);